22 TV MoneySaving tricks – including how to watch The Marvelous Mrs Maisel for FREE, make the most of Freeview and save on Sky, Netflix, Now TV & more

 TV MoneySaving basics – how to watch for FREE

 Let's start with the basics:

 Streaming sites have become a huge deal in the world of TV-watching, with more than 10 million people subscribing to Netflix alone.
-But the beauty of them from a MoneySaving point of view is they usually offer free trials, giving unlimited access for a set period, so you can binge on The Crown and other big series such as Jack Ryan, Succession or even Friends to your heart's content.
+But the beauty of some services from a MoneySaving point of view is they offer free trials, giving unlimited access for a set period, so you can binge on The Marvelous Mrs Maisel and other big series such as Chernobyl or even Downton Abbey to your heart's content.

 If you really want to max it, you can hop from free trial to free trial – just remember to cancel before each trial's up.
-For example, if you sign up to Netflix* as a new customer, you'll be given a free trial for 30 days, whichever plan you choose.
+Unfortunately, Netflix recently got rid of its 30-day free trials - see the MSE News story for full info - but there are others you can still take advantage of.
+For example, if you sign up to Amazon Prime Video* as a new customer, you'll be given a free trial for 30 days, whichever plan you choose.
 But you have to enter your debit or credit card details, and the subscription will auto-renew if you don't cancel.
-Other free trials include Amazon Prime Video* (30 days), Now TV (seven days) and the new Apple TV+ (seven days).
+Other free trials include Now TV (seven days, not including sports) and the new Apple TV+ (seven days).

 Check if you REALLY need a TV licence

 If you only watch certain channels on catch-up, you may be able to avoid paying the £154.50 annual fee.
 If you watch live TV, or anything on BBC iPlayer, you'll need a licence, but you won't for other catch-up sites.
 See our Do I need a TV licence? guide for full details.